actionhero/www.actionherojs.com/tutorials/tasks.md

 You may want to schedule jobs every minute/hour/day, like a distributed CRON job.
 There are a number of excellent node packages to help you with this, like [node-schedule](https://github.com/tejasmanohar/node-schedule) and [node-cron](https://github.com/ncb000gt/node-cron).
 Actionhero exposes [node-resque's](https://github.com/taskrabbit/node-resque) scheduler to you so you can use the scheduler package of your choice.

 Assuming you are running Actionhero across multiple machines, you will need to ensure that only one of your processes is actually scheduling the jobs.
-To help you with this, you can inspect which of the scheduler processes is correctly acting as master, and flag only the master scheduler process to run the schedule.
+To help you with this, you can inspect which of the scheduler processes is correctly acting as leader, and flag only the leader scheduler process to run the schedule.
 An [initializer for this](tutorial-initializers.html) would look like:

 ```ts
 // file: initializers/node_schedule.js